nf-core/rnaseq/docs/output.md

 The content of these files is explained [in the UMI tools documentation](https://umi-tools.readthedocs.io/en/latest/reference/dedup.html#dedup-specific-options).

-If `--save_umi_intermediates` is specified, this directory additionally contains the deduplicated BAM file and its associated index.
+If `--save_umi_intermeds` is specified, this directory additionally contains the deduplicated BAM file and its associated index.

 ## RSeQC